 Though their appeals were struck down by the federal district judge, the Supreme Court found that supporters do have the right to move forward.

 “In a post-election challenge to a voter-approved initiative measure, the official proponents of the initiative are authorized under California law to appear and assert the state’s interest in the initiative’s validity and to appeal a judgment invalidating the measure when the public officials who ordinarily defend the measure or appeal such a judgment decline to do so,” stated a ruling by Judge Cantil-Sakauye.

 Lawyers for gay rights groups have described legalizing same-sex marriage as the next chapter in the civil rights movement.
 They say it is akin to ending laws that stopped whites and blacks from marrying.

 Experts say that if Proposition 8 reaches the U.S. Supreme Court, the decision could transform social and legal precedent.
 They compare the potential impact to the famous 1954 Brown v.
 Board of Education decision, which desegregated schools, and the 1967 Loving v.
 Virginia decision, which ended laws banning interracial marriage.

 Forty states have laws banning same-sex marriage.
-Six states — Massachusetts, Iowa, Connecticut, Vermont, New Hampshire and New York — and the District of Columbia currently allow and perform same-sex marriages.
+Five states — Massachusetts, Iowa, Connecticut, Vermont and New Hampshire — and the District of Columbia currently allow and perform same-sex marriages.
 Four states recognize marriages performed elsewhere, and nine states grant civil unions or partnerships.